hujhax/austin-improv-wiki/Troupes/JK.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>JK is a high energy duo!
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> JK is a high energy duo!
 With the audience's assistance, they will run through 10 scenes, and then revisit any of the scenes the audience want to see again.
-Like changing the channels on the stage, the audience has a huge say in which funny they want to see again! </blockquote>
+Like changing the channels on the stage, the audience has a huge say in which funny they want to see again!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>JK is a high energy duo, consisting of multiple scenes, set up by the audience, and then per audience suggestion, certain scenes revisited in quick time.
-A sort of fast-paced Pan Left/Pan Right, with heavy audience involvement. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> JK is a high energy duo, consisting of multiple scenes, set up by the audience, and then per audience suggestion, certain scenes revisited in quick time.
+A sort of fast-paced Pan Left/Pan Right, with heavy audience involvement.

 ## Media
 ### Videos